dadooda/ori/README.md

 #### Further important Bundler information ####

-At the moment of this writing (2012-01-09) `bundle install` installs gems without `ri` documentation and it's not possible to change this behavior.
+At the moment of this writing (2012-12-14) `bundle install` installs gems without RI documentation and it's not possible to change this behavior via options of any kind.

-It means that you need to **manually re-install** the gems for which you need `ri` documentation.
+It means that you need to **manually re-install** the gems for which you need RI documentation.
 Example:

 ~~~
 $ rails console